stoltzmaniac/Scott_Stoltzman/cfp_2019_pycolorado.md

 1. Share a common set of tools and libraries amongst a group of users
 2. Configure and run services locally with Docker and Docker Compose
 3. Install Flask, MongoDB, PostgreSQL, and JupyterLab on a Digital Ocean Droplet
+4. Create scalable and collaborative analysis platform that runs in a web browser

 ## Outline